freegeek-pdx/mkuser/README.md

 > This can also be done manually with `--shell /usr/bin/false --home /dev/null`, or `--no-login --home /dev/null` (see `--no-login` help for more information).<br/>
 > Make sure to specify a password when creating a "Sharing Only" account, or it will have *a blank/empty password*.
 >
-> Also, when running on macOS 11 Big Sur or newer, "Sharing Only" accounts get a special tag added to the AuthenticationAuthority attribute of the user record to let macOS know not to grant a Secure Token.<br/>
+> Also, when running on macOS 11 Big Sur and newer, "Sharing Only" accounts get a special tag added to the AuthenticationAuthority attribute of the user record to let macOS know not to grant a Secure Token.<br/>
 > See `--prevent-secure-token-on-big-sur-and-newer` help for more information about preventing macOS from granting an account the first Secure Token.
 >
 > This is here as a separate option for convenience and information.<br/>